The interdefinability of expansions of Belnap-Dunn logic: Definability of Connectives from Expansions of

 For each $V \subseteq \set{\VTrue,\VFalse,\VBoth,\VNeither}$, $\heartsuit_V$ is definable in $\BDL^{\IImpl,\False,\heartsuit_V}$ because, for all $a \in \set{\VTrue,\VFalse,\VBoth}$, $\widehat{\heartsuit}_V(a) \in \set{\VTrue,\VFalse,\VBoth}$ and, for all $a \in \set{\VTrue,\VFalse,\VNeither}$, $\widehat{\heartsuit}_V(a) \in \set{\VTrue,\VFalse,\VNeither}$.
 The use of several connectives from this family is not entirely clear.

-Because Theorem~\ref{theorem-lsyn-leqv-bd} goes through for expansions of \BDL, it follows easily from the non-definability of $\Confl$ in $\BDL^{\IImpl,\False,\Confl}$ that $\BDL^{\IImpl,\False}$ is not truth-functionally complete.
-Such a close connection between truth-functional completeness and definability of connectives exists because synonymity coincides with logical equivalence in the case of expansions of \BDL.

-The notion of definability from~\cite{SO14a} referred to earlier is actually called strong definability there because a weaker notion of definability is also defined in that paper.
-In~\cite{OS15a}, it is shown that BD$\mathrm{\Delta}$ is truth-functionally complete in that weaker sense.
+In addition to the notion of definability from~\cite{SO14a} referred in the second last paragraph of Section~\ref{DEFINABILITY}, a weaker notion of definability is defined in that paper.
+In~\cite{OS15a}, a weaker notion of truth-functional completeness is defined in terms of this weaker notion of definability and it is shown that BD$\mathrm{\Delta}$ is truth-functionally complete in that weaker sense.
 From this and the fact that $\BDL^{\IImpl,\False} \simeq \mathrm{BD\Delta}$ (shown below in Section~\ref{INTERDEFINABILITY-BD}), it follows that $\BDL^{\IImpl,\False}$ is truth-functionally complete in that weaker sense.